Moral-Machine-2024/t.virca/Project_Thesis/README.md

-# The Moral Machine Experiment: Predicting Moral Decision-making Based on Personal Values
+# The Moral Machine Experiment: Predicting Moral Decision-Making Based on Personal Values
-This repository contains code and instructions to replicate the thesis project *"The Moral Machine Experiment: Predicting Moral Decision-making Based on Personal Values"* conducted for the partial fulfilment of the MSc Data Science & Society at Tilburg University.
+This repository contains code and instructions to replicate the thesis project *"The Moral Machine Experiment: Predicting Moral Decision-Making Based on Personal Values"* conducted for the partial fulfilment of the MSc Data Science & Society at Tilburg University.

 The abstract of the thesis reads as follows: